LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 ## Compiling and Installing

-You can run the build_everything_linux.sh/build_everything_windows.sh command or...
+You can run the build_plugin_name_linux/windows to easy compile.
+You even have an option to compile everything.
+Below is an explanation how to compile ultra manually; though it is highly recommended you use the bash script.

 ### Linux